 We have an innovative and strategic partnership with GSK that is combining the two organisations’ global expertise, skills and energy to tackle the ambitious goal of helping to save one million children’s lives.

-5.9 million children under the age of five died in 2015, the majority from preventable causes.
-In the last ten years significant progress has been made globally in reducing the rate of child deaths, however more needs to be done to speed up this reduction and to prevent children dying unnecessarily.
+Significant progress has been made globally in reducing the rate of child deaths, however more needs to be done to speed up this reduction and to prevent children dying unnecessarily.

 Our partnership is ambitious, and goes well beyond the traditional charity corporate fundraising model.
 At GSK, the partnership touches almost all areas of the business, using expertise in R&D, immunisation, and supply chain logistics to help save children’s lives.